alaraayan/project-3-server/README.md

 ### Stretch Goals
-Although we successfully reached MVP we had some stretch goals we wanted to implement such as :
+Although we successfully reached MVP we had some stretch goals we wanted to implement such as:
 - Mood Quiz - quiz the user about how they feel and list movies according to what users enter in form or if we found a mood such as depressed / down, to  flip it to positive for the user by listing funny comedies for example.

 - I wanted to also try to implement a playlist of favourite movies in relation to each user.
 They would be able to select there favorite movie and create a playlist accordingly.
 Also a seen movie button in the front-end to personalise it for each user.